dcunited001/dcunited001.github.io/_drafts/_ideas.md

 - but a being that is more intelligent than that should evolve into one that can embody all of them.

+- there may be a parallel to a turing test for Hyperintelligent
+  Beings: can a being emulate all beings?
+  - particularly, can they emulate you at a high-level -- not just superficially (patterns of voice/text and parity of locution)
+  - can they emulate anyone? everyone?
+- in this way, intelligence becomes convergent, yet it is first divergent. that is, high-IQ individuals are each their own high-intelligence and not necessarily comparable.
+  - yet, at sufficiently high intelligences (which may only appear in artificial intelligence) they become sufficiently similar because the definitive trait of hyperintelligence is the ability to emulate all other beings..

 ===============

 - Copy the Learn 2 Code page from the meetup blogs